BodeMakinde/Zingat-Property-Automated-Valuation-Model/README.md

 # Zingat-Property-Automated-Valuation-Model
 A Basic Automated Valuation Model

-Predict the competitve estimate cash offer value of a property
+Predict the competitve estimate cash offer value of a property by buiding an ensemble model to learn patterns in the underlying data, without making any assumptions regarding the data

 We will explore the Turkey real estate market data.